Rome, Italy – 19 January 2023 - SecurityGen

 cooperate on collective joint efforts for better cybersecurity.

-- Cyber-security skill shortages
+- Cyber-security skill

 Cyber-security continues to suffer an ongoing shortage of skilled workers, especially